13 Things to Do in Hoi An: Ultimate Travel Guide for Your First Time in Hoi An

-Use this Hoi An travel guide to help plan your trip, including how to get to Hoi An, what to do in Hoi An, where to stay, how to get around during your visit, and some great places to eat.
+Use this Hoi An travel guide to help plan your trip, including the best things to do in Hoi An, where to stay, how to get around, and the top places to eat.

 1. An Bang Beach